Luna-McBride/Data_Science_A-Z---Udemy/README.md

 (Sections) 16-23 ->      3-6      ->    7-15   ->     24-26

 As of now I have completed sections 1-2, 16-20.
+Learned factors up to this point: Visual Basic, SQL Server Integration Services (SSIS)

 Homework Sections are marked with HW.
 These will typically include a writeup from me to cover items that would be hard to get working just from the files, such as Visual Studio projects.
 Items bigger than the allowed 25mb are zipped instead of just left alone.
 Note that there are other folders in the original folders for organization purposes, however, GitHub does not show those.